- Professor, CWRU School of Medicine

 Dr. Roizen is board certified in pediatrics, neurodevelopmental disabilities and developmental – behavioral pediatrics.
-Her special interests include autism, Down syndrome and hearing loss.
+Her special interests include autism, Down syndrome, workforce issues and hearing loss.

-Dr. Roizen received a bachelor’s degree in biology cum laude from Tufts University, Medford, Mass., and earned her medical degree from Tufts University School of Medicine, Boston, Mass.
-She served her internship in pediatrics at Massachusetts General Hospital, Boston, Mass, a residency in pediatrics at John Hopkins Hospital, Baltimore, MD., and completed fellowships in developmental pediatrics at Kennedy Krieger Institute, Baltimore, Md., and the University of California San Francisco, San Francisco, Calif.
+Dr. Roizen received a bachelor’s degree in biology cum laude from Tufts University, Medford, Mass. and earned her medical degree from Tufts University School of Medicine, Boston, Mass.
+She served her internship in pediatrics at Massachusetts General Hospital, Boston, Mass, a residency in pediatrics at John Hopkins Hospital, Baltimore, MD., and completed fellowships in developmental pediatrics at Kennedy Krieger Institute, Baltimore, MD., and in behavioral pediatrics at the University of California San Francisco, San Francisco, California.

-Dr. Roizen has participated in national and statewide studies related to autism and Down syndrome and authored or coauthored more than 60 papers in peer-reviewed medical journals.
-She also has authored or coauthored more than two dozen chapters in medical textbooks and presented nearly 75 abstracts at medical conferences and meetings.
-She is an editor of the textbook, Children with Disabilities, 7th edition.
+Dr. Roizen has participated in national and statewide studies related to autism and Down syndrome and authored or co-authored more than 80 papers in peer-reviewed medical journals.
+She also has authored or co-authored more than 30 chapters in medical textbooks and presented nearly 100 abstracts at medical conferences and meetings.
+She is an editor of the textbook, Children with Disabilities, 7th and 8th editions.
 She is a frequent speaker on autism and Down syndrome to community groups as well as professional ones.

 She is a Fellow of the American Academy for Cerebral Palsy and Developmental Medicine and the Ambulatory Pediatrics Society and a member of the Down Syndrome Medical Interest Group–USA, American Pediatric Society and American Academy of Pediatrics.